Pope Francis Expresses Openness to Ordaining Married Men in Some Cases

 Last year, Pope Francis ruled out moving away from priestly celibacy, saying it should “remain as it is.”
 But he has mentioned the possibility of ordaining “proven” married men before, reportedly saying privately in 2014 it could be left for bishops to decide, depending on the situation.
 He referred to a diocese in Mexico where each community had a deacon but no priest.

 The Pope is also understood to have wanted the next synod to discuss priestly celibacy, although it was voted down by the Ordinary Council of the Synod of Bishops.
-The secretary general of the Synod of Bishops, Cardinal Lorenzo Baldisseri, also ruled out the possibility of the issue being discussed at the upcoming Synod on “Young People, the Faith and Vocational Discernment” in 2018.
+The secretary general of the Synod of Bishops, Cardinal Lorenzo Baldisseri, further ruled out the possibility of the issue being discussed at the 2018 Synod on “Young People, the Faith and Vocational Discernment.”

 In a short summary of the interview, Die Zeit reported that the Pope stressed the importance of prayer to overcome the vocations crisis.
 “That is what is missing: prayer,” Francis said, adding that young people are yearning for guidance.